 In the San Joaquin Valley, agricultural lands in active cultivation are typically subject to application of agricultural chemicals including pesticides.
-In order to determine whether any agricultural chemicals (specifically persistent pesticides) are present in the site soils in concentrations that exceed regulatory thresholds, MTA conducted a program of soil sampling and testing throughout the Solar Blue Project site.
-The analytical results indicated that the soils are well below regulatory screening levels for organochlorine pesticides, the metals arsenic and lead (MTA 2019b).
+In order to determine whether any agricultural chemicals (specifically persistent pesticides) are present in the site soils in concentrations that exceed regulatory thresholds, MTA conducted Phase II program of soil sampling and testing throughout the Chestnut Solar Project site.
+The analytical results indicated that the soils are well below regulatory screening levels for organochlorine pesticides and the metal arsenic (MTA 2019b).

-No oil or natural gas wells (operating or abandoned) are present on the Solar Blue Project site or its immediate vicinity.
+No oil or natural gas wells (operating or abandoned) are present on the Chestnut Solar Project site or its immediate vicinity.
 Southern Kings County and western Fresno County include several oil and natural gas fields.
-The nearest oil field is the abandoned Westhaven oil field located west of the project site in Fresno County (DOGGR 2001).
-There are several abandoned oil wells associated with the former Westhaven oil field, the nearest of which are in Kings County (all dry holes), located at least 2.0 miles from the Solar Blue Project site.
-In addition, there are two formerly productive (now idle) oil wells located approximately 1.25 miles southwest of the project site.
+The nearest oil field is the abandoned Westhaven oil field located northwest of the project site in Fresno County (DOGGR 2001).
+There are several abandoned oil wells associated with the former Westhaven oil field, the nearest of which are in Kings County (all dry holes), located at least 3.0 miles west of the Chestnut Solar Project site.
+In addition, there are two formerly productive (now idle) oil wells located approximately 2.0 miles southwest of the project site.
 The nearest natural gas fields are located southeast of Kettleman City, approximately 8 miles south of the project site.
-The wells in these fields have been abandoned, except for one remaining active gas well located 10.5 miles southeast of the project site in the Tulare Dry Lakebed (DOGGR 2019).
+The wells in these fields have been abandoned, except for one remaining active gas well located 10 miles southeast of the project site in the Tulare Dry Lakebed (DOGGR 2019).

-There is no evidence that the Solar Blue site includes any potential contamination due to disposal, spillage, or leakage of hazardous materials or any other source.
+There is no evidence that the Chestnut Solar site includes any potential contamination due to disposal, spillage, or leakage of hazardous materials or any other source.
 A review of federal, state, and local databases indicated that there are no known hazardous materials sites on the project site or surrounding area.